“We can never obtain peace in the outer world until we make peace with ourselves”… Dalai Lama (xiv)

 Self acceptance or lack of it, has its roots in a person’s childhood.

-When a child receives appreciation and validation from the parents, he/she develop a sound sense of self, which helps in feeling good about oneself.
+When a child receives appreciation and validation from the parents, he/she develop a sound sense of self.
+This helps in feeling good about oneself.

-- This plays a significant part for the children to form a healthy sense of themselves and accept themselves.
+- It plays a significant part for the children to form a healthy sense of Self and accept themselves.

 - The child grows in an environment of tolerance, humility, compassion and approval and grows up with a high self-esteem.This forms positive beliefs about oneself.